open-compass/opencompass/configs/datasets/subjective/compass_arena_subjective_bench/README_pairwise_bt.md

 - `odds_ratio`: Whether to report odds ratios ($e^{\beta_i}$) instead of the original coefficients.
 See section "Estimated Coefficients of Control variables" for more explanation.

 - `groups`: List of group variables to include while fitting the BT model.
 These must be available in the input dataset for each observation.
-Group variables are assumed to be categorical and one-hot encoding is automatically performed with the first category removed before model fitting.
+Group variables are assumed to be categorical and one-hot encoding is automatically performed before model fitting.

 ### Config Files